ttwardz/bum-notes-blog/_posts/2025-09-07-live-sports.md

 </table>

-\
-By this math, the cheapest option---by $2---is simply adding NFL+ Premium as ANOTHER STREAMING SERVICE.
+By this math, the cheapest option---by $2---is simply adding NFL+ Premium as, yes, ANOTHER STREAMING SERVICE.

 The best *value* is technically the Disney+, Hulu, ESPN Unlimited bundle with the NFL+ add-on because it adds Hulu for just $2 more, but is it really better value if I don't want or need Hulu?

-## Conclusion
+Also isn't Hulu dead?

+## Maybe I Won't Watch Football

-After all this, it'll be easiest and seemingly cheapest to suck it up and just subscribe to NFL+ for a couple months and then cancel it again.
+After all this, it'll be easiest and seemingly cheapest to suck it up and just subscribe to NFL+ for a couple months and then cancel it till next season.
 Underwhelming.

-Not to mention that it took almost TWO HOURS of painfully logging in to accounts and checking my credit card statement and doing math to even untangle this web of IP and subscription tiers.
+Not to mention that it took almost TWO HOURS of painfully logging in to accounts and checking my credit card statement and doing math to untangle this web of IP and subscription tiers.

 I'm not even going to compare streaming TV to buying old-fashioned cable packages, because it doesn't matter if they were bad or better or worse.
 The point is: why is *this* so bad?

 When I first subscribed to Sling it was $25 a month and soccer was still on NBC and Fox Sports, so it was a great deal.
 That wasn't that long ago.
 Now it's all over the place, and I have five different subscriptions for one sport plus a whole new bundle for football.

-These companies need to relax.

 Maybe instead I should just [blow up my TV][prine].